boyboi86/API_image-search-abstraction-layer/README.md

 This repo does not contain some files which may require the app to work.

 If the heroku doesn't reply (status 503), it's most likely because of the expired google keys.

+It is possible to use third party npm rather than trying to do custom search